 Application Process & Tenant Selection

-Salsbury Community Society is overseeing the application process and tenant selection.
-Gatherings will be facilitated for tenants that will shape, foster and sustain the spirit of the community.
-In order to ensure that all tenants selected will be active participants in and contributors to this unique community, a fair and transparent tenant selection process is being established.
-Please go to the Salsbury website (salsbury.ca) or contact Salsbury by email (email@example.com) for more information and updates.
+Salsbury Community Society oversees the application process and tenant selection and facilitates the shaping, fostering and sustaining spirit of the community.
+All tenants selected actively participate in and contributes to this unique vision.
+Please visit Salsbury’s website (salsbury.ca) or contact Salsbury by email (email@example.com) for more information.

 To create a community that fosters mutual support and the common good among a socio-economically diverse group of residents.
-This will be achieved through a rhythm of life in communal spaces, which fosters a sense of belonging, community, friendship, and a shared stewardship of the building.
+This is achieved through a rhythm of life in communal spaces, which fosters a sense of belonging, community, friendship, and a shared stewardship of the building.

 Living in community has been one of the most formative experiences of my life.
 As a teenager I shared a house with a wide variety of people over the years; people from our church community, people struggling with mental illness, addictions, and living on welfare.
 It has taught me what it means to extend and receive grace, how to see our common humanity in those who might seem different from me.Erin